wordmill/wordmill.github.io/README.md

 This is the main repo for WordMill and phpWords project repos.

-This repo is making use of the jekyll-bootstrap project.
+This repo is making use of the jekyllbootstrap project.

-The original readme is included below.
+The original README.md file is included below.

 # Jekyll-Bootstrap